-It is normal to experience sore gums for the first few days of denture wear.
+It is normal to experience sore gums for the first few days of wearing new dentures.
 Sometimes the dentures themselves can cause sore spots and you may already be sore from tooth extraction.
 Small sores are common and will go away in a few days.
 In the meantime, rinse your mouth with warm saltwater to ease discomfort.

 Your gums need some time to heal after tooth extractions and the fit of your dentures may change as your gums heal.
 Even if you are done healing when you get your dentures, it can be hard to get the fit exactly right on the first try.
 Give yourself a day or two to adjust to the fit.
 If you can’t, visit your dentist for some adjustments.

 As you adjust to your new dental appliance, you will have trouble chewing and speaking.
 These problems will go away as you get more used to the denture.
 Just keep practicing and things will be back to normal in a few days.

 New denture wearers typically experience an increase in the amount of saliva they produce.
 While this can be an annoyance, it is not dangerous or cause for alarm.
 In a few days the excess salivation will stop.